Skip to content

 2. Review (review.toml)

-Purpose: Analyze code changes and provide structured feedback
+Purpose: Analyze code changes and emit a structured, parseable review

 3. Pull Request (pr.toml)